 By Jason Hink

 The first of 12 loosely connected B-grade actioners by Sidaris that ended with 1998’s L.E.T.H.A.L.
 Ladies: Return to Savage Beach, Malibu Express and the 11 films that followed are still being offered as a 12-film DVD set by Mill Creek Entertainment titled Bullets, Bombs and Babes: The Andy Sidaris Collection.
+Or better yet, in April 2019 Mill Creek began releasing these films on Blu-ray for the first time ever including archival bonus content ported over from earlier DVD editions.
+Best of all, we finally get to see these films in widescreen format!

 Your purchase helps pay the bills at this website!